The robots are coming. And boy are we screwed!

 The Role of Fear

 If your first thought is “at least I surround myself with information that is different from my beliefs,” then you should watch out.
-Your narcissism will kill you.
-And no, the fact that you’re not grandiose doesn’t mean you’re not narcissistic.
+Ignorance is probably not the only thing you should be worried about.

 But when looking into human nature, my first instinct is to oppose Harari’s theory introduced at the beginning of this post.
 You should be scared.

-The fear of the future might help you mould yourself into a better person.
-And you should realize that it’s not for the good of yourself.
-It’s for the good of others.
+The fear of what humanity might look like tomorrow can help you mould yourself into a better person.
+Not for the good of yourself.
+But for the good of those around you.

 Is the fear I’m calling for the same as panic or worry?
-No. Understanding the world is key, sure, but the fear of not knowing what is going on in the world should be the driving force behind your trying to understand it.
-Even though you won’t be able to, ultimately.
+Of course not.
+Understanding the world is key, sure, but the fear of not knowing what is going on in the world can be the driving force behind your trying to understand it.

-My guess is that we’re moving into a dystopia disguised as a utopia.
+My guess is that we’re moving into a dystopia.
+One disguised as a utopia.
 I’d even say we’re already living in that time.
 This is the part where you expect me to blame social media for turning you into an antisocial monster.
-I won’t.

-And about the technological revolution, your fear should help you better understand how the present is structuring the future.
+And on the technological revolution, the fear can help you better understand how the present is structuring the future.
 Because unlike your father, you’ll be lucky to stay in the same job for 10 years.